 In America, it never even got to finish its first airing as Cartoon Network used September 11th as an excuse to remove it, mostly due to low ratings.

-Canada's YTV so completely screwed its Bionix anime block that it almost makes Cartoon Network's screwing look minor in comparison.
+Canada's YTV so completely screwed its Bionix block, it almost makes what Cartoon Network did to Toonami look minor in comparison.
 The block originally ran from 7:30 to 10:30 on Friday nights and aired five different shows.
-However, when Death Note and Gundam SEED Destiny ended, YTV failed to pick up any new shows to replace them with that had been picked up in the States, such as Code Geass or Gundam 00.
+However, when Death Note and Gundam SEED Destiny ended, YTV failed to pick up any new shows to replace them with that had been picked up in the States (i.e Code Geass or Gundam 00).
 As such, the block was significantly shortened and moved to Saturday nights, isolating more of its viewing audience.
 After Avatar: The Last Airbender ended, they did pick up Blue Dragon, but the run was short, barely lasting 15 or 20 episodes.
 All they had left at that point was Naruto, Bleach, and Zatch Bell!, and they cut Zatch Bell a few months later.
 With only Naruto and Bleach left, they shifted what was left of the block to run from Midnight to 2:00 AM, pretty much killing off what was left of the audience.
 Not only that, but both series were in filler hell, meaning that nobody would really want to watch anyway.
-And to complete the screwing over of this block, once the filler episodes ran out, they simply went back to reruns.
-That's right: no Shippuden, and no Arrancar Saga.
+The cherry on top?
+Once the filler episodes ran out, they simply went back to reruns.
+That's right: no Shippuden, and no Arrancar.
 With that, YTV pretty much had the perfect excuse to cut mature anime altogether.
-Where Bionix once was is now sitcoms and reality shows.